Fellowship Rotations

 Competency to stand trial – Required rotation

-Evaluations for competency to stand trial provide foundational knowledge and experience in forensic decision-making, differential diagnosis, and forensic report writing.
+Evaluations for competency to stand trial (CST) provide foundational knowledge and experience in forensic decision-making, differential diagnosis, and forensic report writing.
 As such, each fellow is required to complete a full competency rotation during the course of the training year.
-CST rotations are offered in a variety of settings including evaluations within the inpatient forensic evaluation service (i.e., at Eastern or Western State Hospitals, Regional Treatment Centers) or the community forensic evaluation service (i.e., jail-based evaluations).
-Fellows typically complete one to two CST evaluations per week, depending upon prior training and experience.
+CST rotations are offered in a variety of settings including inpatient at Eastern State Hospital, Western State Hospital, and Regional Treatment Centers; jail-based evaluations; and evaluations with defendants released on their personal recognizance conducted in attorney offices or other community settings.

 Forensic risk assessment

 Fellows may complete an MSO rotation, which includes evaluations of sanity/criminal responsibility, diminished capacity, and a combination of both.
-Evaluations may occur in inpatient hospital settings, jails, and other locations (e.g., attorney offices).
+Evaluations may occur in inpatient hospital settings, jails, attorney offices, and other locations.
 On this rotation, fellows typically work with a variety of supervisors to get a broad range of experiences in MSO case conceptualizations.

 Private practice evaluations